junyuan-chen/NonlinearSystems.jl/docs/src/man/getting-started.md

-Instead of calling `solve` or `solve!`, which simply iterates `NonlinearSystem` in a loop, one may manually iterate the solver steps as follows:
+Instead of calling `solve` or `solve!`, which simply iterates `NonlinearSystem` in a loop, we may manually iterate the solver steps as follows:

 ```@repl getting-started
 s = init(Hybrid{LeastSquares}, f!, x0);